FDio/hicn/hicn-plugin/README.md

 ```
 hicn control param { pit { size <entries> | { dfltlife | minlife | maxlife } <seconds> } | cs {size <entries> | app <portion to reserved to app>} }
   <entries>                     :set the maximum number of entry in the PIT or CS.
 Default for PIT is 131072, for CS is 4096.
+CS size cannot be grater than PIT size.
+Moreover CS size must be smaller than (# of vlib buffer - 8196).
   <seconds>                     :set the default, maximum or minimum lifetime of pit entries.
 Default value 2s (default), 0.2s (minumum), 20s (maximum)
   <portion to reserved to app>  :set the portion of CS to reserve to application running locally on the forwarder.
 Default is 30% of the cs size.
 ```